DevXAbhay/LeafLens-Smart-Recommendation-System-for-Health-Care-Support/README.md

 The LeafLens project allows users to identify leaves by manually uploading an image.
 Follow these steps to get started:
 Setup:

-Ensure you have Python installed on your system.
+-Ensure you have Python installed on your system.

-Make sure the required libraries (streamlit, tensorflow, and numpy) are installed.
+-Make sure the required libraries (streamlit, tensorflow, and numpy) are installed.
 You can install them using: pip install streamlit tensorflow numpy

 Run the Program:

-Navigate to the main folder of the project.
+-Navigate to the main folder of the project.

-Open the command prompt (CMD) and execute: streamlit run main.py
+-Open the command prompt (CMD) and execute: streamlit run main.py

-Upload an Image:
+-Upload an Image:

 Once the Streamlit app opens in your browser, you will see an option to upload an image.
 Select the image of the leaf you want to identify and upload it.

-View Prediction:
+-View Prediction:

 The model will process the uploaded image and display the predicted class along with confidence scores.
 Additional information regarding the identified species will be shown on the screen.

-Exit the Program:
+-Exit the Program:

-Close the browser tab or stop the Streamlit server from the command line if needed.
+-Close the browser tab or stop the Streamlit server from the command line if needed.

 # Important Notes:
-Ensure the image quality is good for better accuracy in predictions.
+-Ensure the image quality is good for better accuracy in predictions.
-The model's predictions depend on the training dataset; therefore, it may not recognize all leaf species accurately.
+-The model's predictions depend on the training dataset; therefore, it may not recognize all leaf species accurately.

 # Screenshot: